TakeLab/podium/docs/source/walkthrough.rst

   })}

 .. note::
-  Conversion from features to Fields is **automatically inferred** by default.
-This is a process which can be error prone, many assumptions have to be made.
+  Conversion from 🤗 dataset features to Fields is **automatically inferred** by default.
+This is a process which can be error prone.
 Nevertheless, it will work for basic use-cases.
   In general, we recommend you set the ``fields`` argument of ``from_dataset_dict``.

 When we load a 🤗 dataset, we internally perform automatic Field type inference and create Fields.
 While we expect these Fields to work in most cases, we recommend you try constructing your own.